 RFI offers an improved alternative to traditional efficiency measures.
 It is a calculation of true feed utilization measuring differences in metabolic efficiencies.
 The concept of RFI is measuring the amount of feed an animal consumes above or below its maintenance requirements as well as its performance (growth) levels.
 “For example, let’s say we expect a given animal to consume 22 pounds of feed.
 But, we find through data collection this animal is only eating 18 pounds daily.
 This means the four pound reduction in intake is actually a negative RFI value,” Paterson says.
 “The concern is the research shows both of these animals had the same average daily gain (ADG).
 However, one animal is consuming 18 pounds of feed while the other is consuming 26 pounds daily to produce an equal amount of gain,” Paterson says.
 “It’s a no-brainer.
 Which animal do you want: the one that consumes more feed and has less gain, or the one that consumes less feed and has more gain?”

-The potential long-term benefit of applying this GrowSafe technology is quite substantial.
+The potential long-term benefit of applying this technology is quite substantial.
 “Discovering we can save 60 dollars per cow annually, times the 1.6 million mother cows in the state is incredible.
-Now figure the average lifespan of a cow is around eight years, and we are talking about some pretty significant dollars,” says Patterson.
+Now figure the average lifespan of a cow is around eight years, and we are talking about some pretty significant dollars,” says Paterson.
 According to McDonnell, “The greatest opportunity for ranchers depends on their ability to understand the connection between grass and their cows, and to use both of them efficiently to produce products for the marketplace.”

 As important as RFI is, it represents only half of the performance testing equation.
 The second component is the animal’s ADG.
 Midland Bull Test, in conjunction with Montana State University, plans to use this information to continue to justify why the industry must continue to focus on — a balance of multiple traits.
 “I think we get into trouble when we look at only a single trait, such as reduced feed intake.
 We want to use those EPD’s for birth weight, weaning weight, feed yard performance and carcass characteristics together.
 Let’s use residual feed intakes and this residual feed conversion as one more tool for selecting cattle that are efficient, but still have desired traits we want on the ranch – birth weight, weaning weight, yearling weight and carcass quality,” says McDonnell.
 “Whether you succeed or fail depends on how you utilize your resources.
 That’s why we’re putting so much emphasis on efficiency and residual feed intake.
 We need to be measuring traits crucial to the rancher’s profitability and get away from the hype and glitter that’s entered the industry in the last 10 years.”

-There are a limited number of GrowSafe systems currently available in the United States on a commercial basis, most located at central test stations.
-Installed last fall at Midland, the GrowSafe system consists of individual feed tubs next to one another at a bunk line.
+The feed efficiency system consists of individual feed tubs next to one another at a bunk line.
 The feed tubs have weigh bars underneath them.
 As an animal comes to the bunk and puts its head down to feed, its electronic identification device (EID) is read by a sensor activating the system which then records the amount of feed the animal consumes and for how long it was present at the bunk among other traits.
 This information is then transmitted in real time to a data collection computer at Midland headquarters.

 Feeding behaviors with the GrowSafe system are not altered – a significant advantage.
 The ability to precisely measure the amount of feed an individual animal consumes is not new.
 Researchers have relied on Callan gates for decades where each animal had their own individual feed bunk which could only be “unlocked” by them.
 From the Callan gate, producers moved to measuring pen efficiency by feeding sire groups together and calculating a feed efficiency for the entire pen.
-While this provided some useful data, the GrowSafe system is a marked improvement as now accurate individual feed efficiencies per animal can be calculated.
+While this provided some useful data, the GrowSafe system by Vytelle, is a marked improvement as now accurate individual feed efficiencies per animal can be calculated.
 An added benefit – this technology enables the Midland team to know exactly when a certain animal is declining in feed intake, often an early sign of sickness, and thus allows for more timely preventative treatment.

 Paterson drives home the point that absolutely no gain is sacrificed, but that you are simply reducing feed intake by 10-15 percent.
 “That’s the economic advantage we are pursuing.”
 Approximately 70 percent of variable cost for beef production is feed costs.
 As such, feed costs provide an opportunity to enhance efficiency.
 The key is to identify cattle that are more efficient.
 Traditionally, feed conversion ratios provided a measure of efficiency.
 However, highly correlated to feed conversion ratios is increased growth rates, increased total feed intake and increased mature size.
 But, with increased mature size also comes an increase in maintenance requirements, and thus while cattle in the feedlot may convert efficiently and grow rapidly, the cows in the pasture are bigger and require more feed and thus “total system efficiency” is not achieved.